 Do you remember that 1990’s Clint Eastwood movie “In the Line of Fire” where Eastwood was a Secret Service agent chasing down a would be presidential assassin played by John Malkovich?
-Well, one of the plot points in that movie was Malkovich’s character assembling a homemade gun in a hotel ballroom with components that made it threw the metal detector since the gun components were not made of metal and were unrecognizable as gun components disassembled.
-Malkovich and his ghost gun are pictured above.
+Well, one of the plot points in that movie was Malkovich’s character assembling a homemade gun in a hotel ballroom with components that made it through the metal detector since the gun components were not made of metal and were unrecognizable as gun components when disassembled.

 These homemade guns do not have serial numbers or other identifying markings that make the guns traceable by law enforcement.
 They could be manufactured by 3-D printers or made at home using kits, sold by unlicensed dealers, and purchased without a background check.
 This enables individuals – even those who are prohibited from possessing a firearm – to circumvent background check laws.
 These ghost guns can be and often are made entirely of non-metal substances, so that they are not detected, like in the movie, by metal detectors.
 And quite often, they look exactly like real guns.

-Under the bill, it would be illegal to:
+Under House Bill 125, it would be illegal to:

 - Possess or manufacture a covert, undetectable or untraceable firearm.